-Denmark presents visitors with an embarrassment of riches-everything from exciting Copenhagen to historic castles, unusual offshore islands to quaint villages, and more.
-To help you decide how best to spend your time, we've compiled a list of our favorite experiences and discoveries.
+Denmark presents visitors with everything from a world-class city in Copenhagen to historic castles, wind-swept offshore islands, quaint villages, and more.
+To help you decide how best to spend your time in Denmark, we compiled a list of our favorite experiences and discoveries.
 In the following pages, you'll find the kind of candid advice we'd give our close friends.